Latest posts by Dawn Schenone, MSACN, CNS (see all)

 As a functional nutritionist, I’m a huge proponent of promoting beauty from within by eating a predominately plant-based diet and supporting the body with the nutrition it needs to do its job.
 A whole food-based diet is always the foundation of supporting health and wellness, with supplements playing a supportive role.
 Adding collagen to your diet can provide significant anti-aging benefits, especially for women over forty years old.
 However, a supplement is not going to fix or compensate for a poor diet, so I always suggest start with dietary changes first.

-If you would like personalized dietary and supplement recommendations tailored to your specific health status, you can sign up for a nutrition consultation here.
+If you would like to learn more about healthy food swaps and get recommendations tailored to your specific health status, you can sign up for a nutrition consultation here.

 Proksch E, Segger D, Degwert J, Schunck M, Zague V, Oesser S. Oral Supplementation of Specific Collagen Peptides Has Beneficial Effects on Human Skin Physiology: A Double-Blind, Placebo-Controlled Study.
 Skin Pharmacol Physiol.
 2014;27(1):47-55. doi:10.1159/000351376